hxu-hms/lsp-minerva-tutorial/_episodes/03-curated.md

 ## Brightness and contrast

-You can move the endpoints of the yellow range slider to adjust the brightness and contrast of the corresponding channel in the active channel group.
-Moving the right handle of slider from left to right will darken the corresponding channel.
-Moving the right handle of the slider from right to left will brighten the corresponding channel.
-Any adjustments will to apply to channel within the scope of the active channel group and within any new channel groups created thereafter.
+You can move the endpoints of the yellow intensity range slider to adjust the brightness and contrast of the corresponding channel in the active channel group.
+Moving the right handle of slider will set the upper intensity cutoff value, meaning all pixels brighter than this value will be displayed at maximum brightness.
+The left handle controls the lower cutoff, meaning all pixels dimmer than this value will be displayed as black, in other words not visible.
+Pixel values in betweeen the two cutoffs will be mapped linearly to brightness values on the screen display.
+Any adjustments will to apply to the channel across all channel groups it is in and any groups it may be added to in the future.

+Notice that these cutoffs are all at different values in each channel, and they did not start at their extreme values as is often the case in other image display applications.
+This is part of the Automated story process and actually happened when you first loaded the image in the previous episode.
+Minerva Author uses a statistical model to make a principled guess at what the cutoff values should be based on the distribution of pixel intensity values in each channel, but it isn't perfect and it has no idea of what part of the signal intensity scale is actually relevant to your biology.

+Lowering the upper cutoff has the effect of increasing the channel image brightness, so you usually want to lower it as far as possible.
+However lowering it too far will wash out the brighest parts of the image and destroy the texture and finer details of those cells.
+Raising the lower cutoff has the effect of hiding background signal and dimmer non-specific binding, raising the apparent signal-to-noise ratio.
+However raising it too far will hide important details in the dimmer regions of the image.
+Adjusting the intensity cutoff values requires making tradeoffs between a punchy image and faithfully representing the data.
+Always keep in mind the biology you want to highlight to ensure you are presenting what you want your viewer to see.

 ![Channel rendering](../fig/screenshot-channel-rendering.jpg){:style="max-width: 800px;"}

+> ## Adjust channel intensity cutoffs

+> Zoom in to focus on the area between the upper right border of the germinal center and the crypt
+> epithelium.
+The DNA and CD45 channels are brightest in this region.
+The Automated settings left
+> things a bit too saturated here, so adjust the intensity cutoffs to fix the problem.
+>
+> (Hint: You will probably want to toggle the other channels off to view one channel at a time here) {: .challenge}

-### Color selection
+## Color selection

 You can select the small square to the left of the channel name to adjust the color applied to that channel.
 You can then select a color within the color selection menu.
 Any adjustments will to apply to channel within the scope of the active channel group and within any new channel groups created thereafter.

 ![Color selection](../fig/screenshot-recolor-channel.jpg){:style="max-width: 800px;"}